-The survey information we reviewed showed patients were positive about the emotional support provided by the practice and rated it well in this area.
+The survey information we reviewed showed patients were positive about the emotional support provided by the practice and rated it well in this area, 93% said that 'the last GP they saw or spoke to was good at listening to them'.
 The patients we spoke to on the day of our inspection and the comment cards we received were also consistent with this survey information.
 For example, these highlighted staff responded compassionately when they needed help and provided support when required.

 Notices in the patient waiting room, on the TV screen and patient website also signposted people to a number of support groups and organisations.
 The practice's computer system alerted GPs if a patient was also a carer.
 We were shown the written information available for carers to ensure they understood the various avenues of support available to them.
-Staff told us families who had suffered bereavement were sent a condolence card.
-This card was either followed by a patient consultation at a flexible time and location to meet the family's needs and/or signposting to a support service.